evanx/lula-hub/README.md

 - in the event of a 409 (conflict) for a retry, ignore and loop to `XREAD` the next entry
 - in the event of a another error, retry the HTTP request to lula-hub

-Note that a 409 indicates the posted `seq` is equal or less than the last `seq` on record, and so is treated as a duplicate.
+Note that a 409 indicates the posted `id` is equal or less than the last `id` on record, and so is treated as a duplicate.
 We expect this in the event of a retry of a posting where the response was not received, and so we did not know that it was successfully processed.